EJKalmar/Data-Analysis/Cyclistics Case Study/README.md

 Capstone project for Google's Data Analytics Professional Certificate.
-Completed September 30th 2021.
-Course topics covered include:

-Data cleaning, Data visualization in Tableau, R programming in R studio, Data-driven decision making, Calculation and analysis in SQL and spreadsheets, Effective presentations.

 This project was a case study done for a fictional bike share company, Cyclistic.